Digital Twins, ready for adoption

 Within a company, setting up a Digital Twin System is the prerequisite to creating and deploying the Digital Twin of a given asset.
 But the investment offers the best returns when multiple Digital Twins are created, covering each a different asset and having them interact with each other.
 In a virtuous loop, once a company adopts the Digital Twin concept, it will naturally “grow” into it by expanding it to incorporate more and more assets, processes, and systems.

 Also, Digital Twins may be “expanded” to include features that allow them to control the corresponding asset.
 More and more physical assets incorporate more or less sophisticated sensors and controls that are digitally linked to control and operational systems.
 In such cases, Digital Twins can first simulate changes and, once validated, actually deploy them to the real-world asset.

 In building a Digital Twin, several tools, mostly software-based, are used.
 Also, Digital Twins tend to develop incrementally, starting from the simplest models and combining them in increasingly complex systems.

 Collecting and linking the data

-It all starts from incorporating existing data: CAD design data is often a good starting point, and CAD software providers such as Dassault Systemes, PTC, or Siemens were among the pioneers of the Digital Twin concept in industrial settings.
-Autodesk is blazing a similar trail for buildings.
+It all starts from incorporating existing data: CAD design data is often a good starting point, and CAD software providers such as Dassault Systemes SE, PTC Inc, or Siemens AG were among the pioneers of the Digital Twin concept in industrial settings.
+Autodesk Inc is blazing a similar trail for buildings.